-It’s almost February and it’s time to start planning for those beautiful magnificent creatures that will make their way North soon.
+Spring is almost here so it’s time to start thinking about plants to grow for your Backyard Butterfly Garden!
+If you’re a first time butterfly gardener then this plant guide will be very helpful.
 These flying insects are so important for spreading natures magic (pollen) making it easier for us to enjoy the beauty our planet has to offer.
-In my mind they are flutters of happiness symbolizing peace, tranquility, love and rebirth.

 Below are a few simple suggestions I have found that have worked for me in the past: